-J&K Prisons Department with its 14 functional Jails housing nearly twenty five hundred inmates, endeavors to provide standard and consistent correctional services to the inmates in a controlled environment conducive for reformation.
-Our Principle in handling Prisoners is surveillance coupled with ideological remolding of offenders & engaging them in productive activities thereby enabling them to contribute to the society as useful units after release.
+J&K Prisons Department with its 15 functional Jails housing nearly two thousand six hundred inmates, endeavour to provide standard and consistent correctional services to the inmates in a controlled environment conducive for reformation.
+Our Principle in handling Prisoners is surveillance coupled with ideological remoulding of offenders & engaging them in productive activities, thereby enabling them to contribute to the society as useful units after their release.

-The Prisons Department has been able to design and implement need based correctional programmes like Academic Education Programmes which include Basic Literacy Programmes, Adult Continuing Education Programmes and Vocational Training Programmes like Basics in computers, candle making, carpentary, Handloom/ Power loom , Pipe Band, painting, Embroidery, Tani making, Cutting and tailoring, Durrie making, etc., and some IGNOU run Courses, Awareness and Sensitization Programmes, Psychiatric consultations and Recreational programmes.
-Sports and cultural programmes are a regular feature of the J&K Prisons Department.
-The Prison manufactured products are put to sale at our retail outlet ‘Parivartan’ located near District Jail Amphalla and in exhibitions and Police Melas.
-Wages as fixed by the Govt. go directly to the Prisoner’s account thereby enabling them to earn livelihood while serving the sentence.
-Convicted prisoners are prematurely released on Independence Day and Republic Day and also periodically released within legal framework to facilitate family contact and to support their reintegration in the community after release.
+The Prisons Department has been able to design and implement need based correctional programmes which include Basic Literacy Programmes, Adult & Continuing Education Programmes and Vocational Training Programmes.
+Some IGNOU run Courses, Awareness and Sensitization Programmes, Psychiatric consultations and Recreational programmes are regular feature of the J&K Prisons.
+The Prison manufactured products are put to sale at our retail outlet ‘Sudhar Bikri Kendra’ located near District Jail Amphalla and in Govt. exhibitions and Police Melas.
+Wages as fixed by the Govt. go directly to the Prisoner’s account, thereby enabling them to earn livelihood while serving the sentence.
+Convicted prisoners are prematurely released on Independence Day and Republic Day and also periodically released within legal framework to facilitate family contact and to support their reintegration in the society after release.